Board on Aging and Long Term Care

 Volunteer Ombudsman Program: Sign up today to be a volunteer advocate for residents in nursing homes in your community.
 Make a difference in the lives of others and your own.
 Complete the form on-line or call toll-free 1 800-815-0015 for more information.

 Medigap Helpline: This Program provides detailed information to persons who are eligible for or are seeking access to government-operated insurance programs such as Medicare and Medicaid.
-The counselors are also expert in private insurance plans that interact with the plans.
+Counselors are experienced in working with private insurance companies that coordinate with Medicare.
 Calls to the Medigap Helpline are confidential.
 You may speak directly to a Medigap Counselor by calling 1 800-242-1060.
 You may also complete the Medigap Helpline comment form.

-Medicare Part D and Prescription Drug Helpline: Counselors work with persons aged 60 and over who have questions about prescription drug insurance including Medicare Part D and Seniorcare.
+Medicare Part D and Prescription Drug Helpline: Counselors work with persons aged 60 and over who have questions about prescription drug insurance including Medicare Part D and Wisconsin Seniorcare.
 The counselors will also aid in exploring other coverage options for prescription drug coverage.
-Call toll free 1 855-677-2783 to speak to a counselor.
+Call toll free 1 855-677-2783 to speak with a Presription Drug counselor.